insideout/ai/_posts/_archive/2020-01-27-the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it.md

 ---
 category: news
 title: "The US Army uses facial recognition to train AI.
 Now, it needs to protect it"
-excerpt: "Facial and object recognition technologies are used by the US Army to train artificial intelligence (AI) systems used in unmanned aerial vehicles (UAVs), surveillance systems, and more.
-Backdoors into facial recognition platforms, specifically ..."
+excerpt: "A team from Duke University, led by electrical and computer engineering faculty members Dr. Helen Li and Dr. Yiran Chen, have created a system which, it is hoped, will be able to mitigate cyberattacks against the military's facial recognition applications.
+Facial and object recognition technologies are used by the US Army to train artificial ..."
 publishedDateTime: 2020-01-27T09:55:00Z
 webUrl: "https://www.zdnet.com/article/the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it/"
 ampWebUrl: "https://www.zdnet.com/google-amp/article/the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it/"
 cdnAmpWebUrl: "https://www-zdnet-com.cdn.ampproject.org/c/s/www.zdnet.com/google-amp/article/the-us-army-uses-facial-recognition-to-train-ai-now-it-needs-to-protect-it/"
 type: article
 quality: 101
-heat: 171
+heat: 191
 published: true

 provider: